cricklet/ld48-rip/README.md

 ### Developer notes:

-I built the game from scratch in Javascript.
-As an experiment, I wanted to organize my code without using much OOP.
-The state of the game (player, bandits, ghosts, etc) is simply stored in arrays of JS objects (basically JSON).
+I built the game from scratch in Javascript over ~48 hours for the Ludum Dare.
+The state of the game (player, bandits, ghosts, etc) is simply stored in arrays of JS objects.
 Then, different functions (like thinkPlayer or renderPlayer) take those objects and manipulate them.
-It lead to some awkwardness— i.e. I pass the player object to nearly every function— but worked well enough for the jam.
+It lead to some awkwardness— eg. I pass the player object to nearly every function— but worked well enough for the jam.
 This method is *very* good for sharing state (i.e. player location, bodies) between the two dimensions.

 I spent a lot of time on the art.
 The background is procedurally drawn by randomly peppering a pixellated gradient with squares of dark and light.
 The lighting in the dark dimension is drawn by painting a flickering semi-transparent radial gradient on top of each light source (the player’s torch and burning bodies).
 It’s amazing how much something like adding a flicker to the lighting can improve the atmosphere.